ToxicFrog/doom-mods/gun-bonsai/UPGRADES.md

 ### Thunderbolt *(Lightning mastery)*

 Once you sufficiently exceed the lightning softcap on a target, it is struck by lightning, taking damage based on its max health and your level of Thunderbolt, with a bonus based on how many lightning stacks it has.
 This clears all lightning stacks on the target.
+Increasing the level increases both the damage and how frequently it triggers.

 ## Elemental Sythesis Powers